 Especially in loss-making start-up phases, the choice of a partnership can be advantageous from a tax perspective.
 This applies in particular to start-ups (for a comprehensive description, see Kleen, magazine Finanzrundschau, 2022, 1115).
 If the question arises at a later date as to whether the change from the income tax system to the corporation tax system should be completed after the loss-making phase by changing the legal form from a partnership to a corporation, an option in accordance with Section 1a KStG should at least be considered in future.

-The eGbR in particular, which is now included in the regulation, now offers a lean alternative to the existing corporations and other opting partnerships with its simple formation, low formation costs and the possibility of determining profits by means of a revenue surplus calculation.
+The eGbR in particular, which is now included in the regulation, now offers a lean alternative to the existing corporations and other opting partnerships with its simple formation, low formation costs and the flexibility in contract design.

 Due to the complexity, we believe that the decision in favour of an opting partnership should only be made after forward planning.